-Kairos' record of a student's immunization history, while private in most instances, may be inspected by the Missouri DESE, and/or School Board, local health departments, and Missouri Department of Health and Senior Services, and transferred to other schools associated with the transfer of the student to those schools.
+Kairos' record of a student's immunization history, while private in most instances, may be inspected by the Missouri DESE, and/or School Board, local health departments, and Missouri Department of student to those schools.

-The School Nurse oversees procedures for the maintenance of health records, which are to show the immunization status of every student enrolled or attending Kairos Academies, and for the completion of all necessary reports in accordance with guidelines prepared by the Department of Social Services-Missouri Division of Health.
+Health and Senior Services, and transferred to other schools associated with the transfer of the immunization status of every student enrolled or attending Kairos Academies, and for the completion of all necessary reports in accordance with guidelines prepared by the Department of Social Services-Missouri Division of Health.